DavidBuchanan314/lk-mt6765/README.md

 I'm also interested in the possibility of using mtkclient to bootstrap a custom kernel *without* making any permanent changes to flash.

 I'm intrigued by this patch that supports booting linux from RAM: https://github.com/Gigaset-dev/lk2/commit/ab107ff351cb5550ee2aa92b0b7bc6ac0089befc

+# Compiling

+Run `make` and then figure out why it didn't work.
+(TODO: figure this out lol)